How To Build Your Kitchen Confidence

 3. Taste It!
 Instead of waiting until the end of cooking a dish to taste it, start tasting throughout the cooking process.
 When you see how adding a simple ingredient, like a squeeze of lemon or a bit of cayenne can enhance the taste of a dish, you’ll be able to use that when you prepare other recipes.

-If you could use a dose of kitchen confidence, consider joining my Natural Chef Training.
+If you could use a dose of kitchen confidence, consider joining my Natural Foods Training.
 In this 6-week class, you will:

-The spring session starts on May 3rd and meets for 6 consecutive weeks on Thursday nights from 5-8:30 pm in Santa Cruz, California.
-If you do not live locally, there is an intensive version of the class that meets from June 18-25th, everyday from 10 am-1:30 pm, leaving you lots of time to explore this beautiful area of the country.
+The fall session starts on September 25th and meets for 6 consecutive weeks on Thursday nights from 5:30 to 9 pm in Santa Cruz, California.
 For more information, and to register, click here.